Avery County, North Carolina: Avery County schools

 Avery County Schools has eight schools housed on seven campuses, ranging from pre-kindergarten to twelfth grade: five elementary schools, two middle schools and a central high school.
 Avery High School has close to 700 students and is located near Newland.
 It is scheduled for large-scale renovations by 2023.
 Avery High has a dual enrolment partnership program with Mayland Community College, which allows students to earn college credits while still in high school.
-The two county middle schools are: Avery Middle across from the High School built in 1978 and Cranberry Middle in Cranberry on a joint campus with Freedom Trail elementary near Elk Park was built in 1998.
+The two county middle schools are: Avery Middle across from the High School, built in 1978, and Cranberry Middle in Cranberry on a joint campus with Freedom Trail elementary near Elk Park, built in 1998.
 Other county elementary schools are located in: Newland, Crossnore Elementary was built on a new campus in 2003, Riverside Elementary in lower western Avery built in 1987 and Banner Elk Elementary.

 Three small local high schools were closed in 1969 with the opening of the present central Avery County High School near Newland.
 Crossnore High School was torn down in the early 1970s.
 The largest of the old high schools, Cranberry High School, is now preserved as a community center in Cranberry near Elk Park.
 Numerous older historic rock work schools built by the Depression-era Work Projects Administration (WPA) that had been community K-8 schools were closed, starting with the old Riverside School in 1987.
 Both Elk Park School and Minneapolis Schools were closed in 1998 and consolidated into the new Cranberry Middle-Freedom trail School.
 Beech Mountain school was the last K-8 school in Avery County.
 It was closed in 2008 and is now a community center.
 The area students were moved to Cranberry Middle-Freedom Trail School.
 The last WPA school still operating in the county was the old downtown Banner Elk School, which closed in 2011 and reopened on a new campus located between Banner Elk and Sugar Mountain.